 As part of its 2019 budget, Xcel Energy’s Solar*Rewards Program has set aside a portion of funds specifically for projects that serve under-resourced households.
 The program’s new income-eligible incentives are notable in that they introduce upfront incentives to the existing paradigm, and residential, nonprofit and multifamily, and community solar garden projects are all eligible (subject to income-qualification criteria).
 This means essentially that the barriers to entry are less cost-burdensome, making it possible for more members of our community to access solar.

 |2019 Production Incentive per kWh||2019 Up-front Incentive $/W|

-Fresh Energy recommended that going forward, Xcel should include in its annual report specific information to determine whether the budgetary carve-out and caps are reflective of demand for low-income project incentives.
-The Department of Commerce, Division of Energy Resources agreed, and directed Xcel to report on the number and type of applications and total capacity on the low-income program waiting list, if demand exceeds available incentives.
+Fresh Energy recommended that going forward, Xcel should include in its annual report specific information to determine whether the budgetary carve-out and caps are reflective of demand for income-eligible project incentives.
+The Department of Commerce, Division of Energy Resources agreed, and directed Xcel to report on the number and type of applications and total capacity on the income-eligible program waiting list, if demand exceeds available incentives.